Klimentina2709/Safeblink/README.md

 - User789 / Pass789

 REST API implemented in Python using Flask.
-Tailwind CSS is configured for styling; no additional setup is needed unless file locations change.
-If style changes are made, run npm run dev in the terminal to apply the updates.
+Tailwind CSS is configured for styling - no additional setup is needed unless file locations change.

 - Prerequisites